unfurling.net

 <!-- Image: Lisa Fryer -->

-Carbon Dating was written and recorded for Heads & Tales.
-This audio story is set on the London Road, Bath and is available to download free of charge from www.headsandtales.org.uk/audiostories/ together with directions for a walk along the route of the story.
-It was read live at the Kilter HQ on London Road on 26 November 2011 as part of an event to launch three Heads & Tales audio stories set in the London Road/Snow Hill area of Bath.
+Carbon Dating is set on the London Road area of Bath and was written and recorded for Heads & Tales.
+It is available to download free of charge from www.headsandtales.org.uk/audiostories/ together with directions for a walk along the route of the story.
+It was first performed at the Kilter HQ on London Road on 26 November 2011 at a launch event for three Heads & Tales audio stories set in the Snow Hill/London Road area.

-Pauline Masurel read some of her tiny stories with Short Umbrella (featuring Tania Hershman) on 22 October at Hooper House Cafe as part of the 2011 Bristol Festival of Literature.
+Pauline Masurel read some of her tiny stories with Short Umbrella (featuring Tania Hershman) in October 2011 at Hooper House Cafe as part of the Bristol Festival of Literature.
 She also performed a sequence of tiny stories at Blackwell's bookshop, Bristol in November 2010 at an event to celebrate National Short Story Week.

 Staple Hill Tunnel